nikkonix/digitall_tasks/task_2/ReadMe.md

   -v /var/run/docker.sock:/var/run/docker.sock \
   -v ~/jenkins_aws_keys:/keys \
   --user root jenkins-task2         # Bring up the  Jenkins container
-# Obtain admin Jenkins password
+### Obtain admin Jenkins password
 docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword
-# Connect and finish Jenkins setup
+### Connect and finish Jenkins setup
 Open in browser  -> http://localhost:8080
-# Install necessarry plugins from Jenkins UI
+### Install necessarry plugins from Jenkins UI
 Git, Terraform, Ansible, Pipeline: AWS Steps, Pipeline Utility Steps
-# Create both secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in Jenkins
+- Create both secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in Jenkins
-# They will be used from the pipeline which dpeloys the infrastructure to AWS
+- They will be used from the pipeline which dpeloys the infrastructure to AWS
-# Create pipeline when Jenkins is ready pointing use the Jenkinsfile from jenkins folder
+- Create pipeline when Jenkins is ready pointing use the Jenkinsfile from jenkins folder
-# Trigger the pipeline
+- Trigger the pipeline

+** P.S Not fully tested , part with ansible provisioning ssh connection does not work **